-Update on the Board selfevaluation process In line with Recommendation no. 22 of the Corporate Governance Code, article 11.2 of the Board Regulations provides that the Board of Directors' self-evaluation process should be conducted at least every three years, before the Board's renewal.
+This provision is in line with Recommendation No 22 of the Corporate Governance Code, which suggests that the Board of Directors' self-evaluation process be conducted at least every three years, before the Board's renewal.
 Its annual frequency is required only for large companies other than concentrated ownership companies, as defined by the Corporate Governance Code.